rishavjain08/mifos-gazelle/docs/VNEXT-README.md

-# Mifos Gazelle - standlone deployment of vNext Beta1
+# Mifos Gazelle - standalone deployment of vNext Beta1

 ## Overview
  Mifos Gazelle as well as deploying MifosX, PaymentHub EE and vNext together also enables complete stand-alone deployment of vNext Beta1 this can serve as a useful tool for focussed vNext standalone testing and experimentation.
-For those familiar with mini-loop installation of vNext Mifos Gazelle provides eactly the same function and Mifos Gazelle is under active development.
+For those familiar with mini-loop installation of vNext, Mifos Gazelle provides exactly the same function with the advantage that Mifos Gazelle is under active development.

 ## vNext standalone installation using Mifos Gazelle
 This is exactly the same process as for any Mifos Gazelle deployment but we use the -a flag as described in the main Mifos Gazelle README